microsoft/Accera/docs/Manual/04 Fusing.md

             E[i, j1] += C[i, j] * D[j, j1]
 ```

-The advantage of this schedule is that only one element of `C` is active at a time in the computation.
+The advantage of this schedule is that only one element of `C` is active at any time in the computation.
 Accera can reuse the same memory location to store the active element of `C` instead of storing all of `C` in physical memory.

 Similarly, we can compute a 4&times;2 block of `C`.
 Do all the work that uses this block and then move on to the next block:
 ```python